shajarmeharr/demo/README.md

 #Demo projrct readme
-This is a simple readme file
+what is going to haapen